-While a refrigerator and freezer combination is pretty typical in most homes, sometimes a household needs a bit more space for long-term cold storage.
+While a refrigerator and freezer combination is pretty typical in most homes, sometimes a household needs a bit of extra freezer space for long-term cold storage.
 That’s where the stand-alone freezer comes in.

 - BEST OVERALL: Frigidaire 13 cu. ft.
 Frost Free Upright Freezer

-- BEST BANG FOR THE BUCK: Arctic King 5 cu ft Chest Freezer
+- BEST BUDGET: Arctic King 5 cu ft Chest Freezer

 - BEST PORTABLE: Euhomy Mini Freezer, 1.1 Cubic Feet